skjnldsv/fbsync/README.md

 # Fb Sync
 Place this app in **owncloud/apps/**

-WARNING! this application is in alpha!
+WARNING!
 Be careful of what you do and MAKE BACKUPS!

 ## Publish to App Store